 Associate of Science in Nursing

-Associate degree programs for registered nurses typically take 2-3 years to complete.
+Associate's degree programs for registered nurses typically take 2-3 years to complete.
 Associate of Science in Nursing (ASN) degree programs are offered by community colleges and nursing schools.
-These programs, which can be administered in coordination with hospitals, provide training in nursing fundamentals, pharmacology and microbiology.
-ASN programs may be a good fit for those who want a hands-on career and are not interested in pursuing administrative, research or teaching positions.
+These programs, which can be administered in coordination with hospitals, provide training in nursing fundamentals, pharmacology, and microbiology.
+ASN Programs may be a good fit for those who want a hands-on career and are not interested in pursuing administrative, research, or teaching positions.

 Bachelor of Science in Nursing

-Those interested in greater career flexibility and additional clinical experience can pursue a BSN.
-These 4-year programs prepare prospective RNs for nursing jobs as well as managerial, clinical, research and teaching positions.
-BSN programs may include courses in adult health care, health assessment and community health.
+Those interested in greater career flexibility and additional clinical experience can pursue a Bachelor of Science in Nursing (BSN).
+These 4-year programs prepare prospective RNs for nursing jobs as well as managerial, clinical, research, and teaching positions.
+BSN programs may include courses in adult health care, health assessment ,and community health.
 Most BSN programs require students to acquire experience in clinical settings.